 So we have 24/7 breaking news as a staple – perfect when you’re following the latest transfer shenanigans.

 There is a feature that lets you personalise your homepage to your club so it’s incredibly easy to make sure you get all the information you want on the only team that matters to you.
+This is great if you want to avoid news of your rivals.
+Select just your team to see just their news in your feed – perfect!

 On match day you can follow the live scores and enjoy top quality commentary.
-Latest scores, results, fixtures and tables are all included, naturally.
+Latest scores, results, fixtures and tables are all included, naturally. you can set push notifications for the games you want from the app too and we found the service to be good an at a speed similar to other live score apps.

 Betting features help to make this app a bit more varied.
 The tie-in with Paddy Power ensures it’s super easy to bet in-app, which is a nice touch, even if it does restrict you to a single bookmaker.
 But if you’re an avid gambler then you’re likely to be using other betting apps in any event, so it’s just a nice extra.

 The standout feature, however, is access to all Mirror’s football content from some of the best writers around.
-You can catch latest blogs, views and news from top columnists.
+You can catch the latest blogs, views and news from top columnists.
 Sports apps rarely offer such a great amount of expert content and analysis, so this is a definite selling point.

-Reviews are sound, with the Mirror football app scoring over 4 stars from nearly 2,000 reviews on the Google Play store site.
+Reviews are sound, with the Mirror football app scoring over 4 stars from nearly 2,000 reviews on the Google Play Store site.
 The Mirror football app can be download straight from the Google Play Store from the link directly below.

 To round up, the Mirror football app has lots of plus sides and not a lot of negatives from our perspective.
 Sure it’s weighted towards the English Premier League and the Championship, leaving not a lot of coverage for other leagues (Scottish football fans may find this app doesn’t have everything for them), but it’s got the best content for the biggest competitions.